 Do I need a Student Practice Certificate?

 Only students accepting placements that will involve litigation are required to have a Student Practice Certificate.
 To be eligible under Georgia’s Student Practice Act, a student must be regularly enrolled, have at least a 2.0 cumulative grade point average, and have satisfactorily completed at least 30 credits of the requirements for a J.D.
-Please visit the Registration under the Student Practice Act FAQ page and contact Associate Dean Jeffries if you have additional questions.
+Please visit the Registration under the Student Practice Act FAQ page

 Am I required to complete all journals/assignments if I am a repeat extern?